I am a doctoral student in the School of Computer Science at Carnegie Mellon University (CMU).

 Physics-Informed Deep Learning \ Mechanistic Modeling

 Efforts to supplement deep learning models with first principles from domain area have demonstrated successful application in many domains such as pharmacology, biology, physics, and fluid dynamics, among others.
 The combination of domain-specific first principles with deep learning results in models that are not only data-driven but also consistent with the underlying physical, biological, or chemical processes.
-Furthermore, incorporating prior knowledge, For example, first principles may be in the form of systems of differential equations that aim to capture underlying mechanisms of data generation.
-In this case, deep learning paradigms learn parameters of the system while in turn being constrained by the system design to reflect only realistic modeling solutions. .
+In this case, deep learning paradigms learn parameters of the system while in turn being constrained by the system design to reflect only realistic modeling solutions.

 Publications and Presentations